-17. Under regulations 23 (11) and (12) (2017) and 62 (2018), a student may qualify for DSAs from and including the academic year during which:
+- 17. Under regulations 23 (11) and (12) (2017) and 62 (2018), a student may qualify for DSA from and including the academic year during which: - the student's course becomes designated; - the student, their spouse, civil partner or parent is recognised as a refugee or becomes a person with leave to enter or remain (in this context "spouse" or "civil partner" does not include a co-habiting partner of the student - also refer to the "Assessing Eligibility" guidance);

-- the student's course becomes designated - the student, their spouse, civil partner or parent is recognised as a refugee or becomes a person with leave to enter or remain (in this context 'spouse' or 'civil partner' does not include a co-habiting partner of the student also refer to the 'Assessing Eligibility' guidance) - the state of which the student is a national accedes to the European Union where the student has been ordinarily resident in the United Kingdom and Islands throughout the three-year period immediately preceding the first day of the first academic year of the course - the student acquires the right of permanent residence - the student becomes the child of a Turkish worker - the student becomes a person described in paragraph 6(1)(a), Schedule 1, 2017 or Category 4 (1) (a), Schedule 2 (2018) - the student becomes the child of a Swiss national
+- the student, or the student's eligible family member is awarded Calais leave, Humanitarian protection, Stateless leave, Section 67 leave, Leave to Remain as a victim of domestic violence or abuse, or Leave to remain as a bereaved partner (from 21/22 students who become an eligible student after the start of AY as a result of an event will qualify for DSA support from the date they become an eligible student); - the student acquires the right of permanent residence; - the student becomes a person described in paragraph 6(1)(a), Schedule 1, 2017 or Category 4 (1) (a), Schedule 2 (2018); or - the student becomes the child of a Swiss national.

-However, such a student is not eligible retrospectively, with the exception of the allowance for major items of specialist equipment.
-That is, a student is not eligible for DSAs for academic years of the course falling before the academic year in which he/she becomes eligible in the circumstances mentioned above regulations 23(12) (2017) and regulation 62 (2018)).
+A student is not eligible for DSA for academic years of the course falling before the academic year in which they become eligible in the circumstances mentioned above regulations 23(12) (2017) and regulation 62 (2018)).